-If you are a female player at a 2.75-4.0 level (low intermediate-high intermediate), then you may have an interest in our Challenger Series League (CSL).
-This program has become the most popular play program in Acton alongside the traditional Spring Team league and it has been one of our most successful programs for the rest of the year.
-Participants play a series of eight matches with and against different players at their level.
-At the conclusion of the event, the player with the most points has the option to move up to the next level the following season.
+The Challenger Series League (CSL) program has become the most popular play program in Acton, Westford and Concord alongside our traditional inter-club league play.
+Participants play a series of 7-9 matches with and against different players at their level.
+At the conclusion of the session, the player with the most points has the option to move up to the next level the following season.
+The CSL originally began as a women’s league; however, we have also created a men’s division as well.

 Who is in it?